KilluaYT/MS2K/README.md

 # MS2K (MuseSwipr to Key)
 A programm to play MuseSwipr with 4keys on the keyboard in c++ Just compile it with visual studio.
+Or download from release =>